-The use of duplicate “orthogonal” testing is recommended by CDC when clinical conditions support the diagnosis in the absence of a confirmed COVID-19 assay.
-A guideline to monitor decision making published by CDC is available at https://www.whitehouse.gov/wp-content/uploads/2020/05/Testing-Guidance.pdf.
+The use of duplicate “orthogonal” testing is recommended by CDC when clinical conditions support the diagnosis in the absence of a confirmed SARS-CoV-2 assay.
+A guideline to monitor decision making published by the CDC is available at https://www.whitehouse.gov/wp-content/uploads/2020/05/Testing-Guidance.pdf.

 Isolation of the virus by nucleic acid assays more than 10 days after the onset of symptomatic infection (or 15 days after exposure on the average) is usually not associated with replicative, infectious particles.
-Prolonged detection of replicative virus occurs on occasion among patients with other immunosuppressive illnesses.
+Immunosuppressed patients can have prolonged detection of replicative virus (viral shedding).

 A variety of laboratories are producing antibody assays to determine immunity and facilitate decision making in return-to-work policies.
 On April 1, 2020, the first rapid lateral flow assay (Cellex) was approved by the FDA under EUA to detect IgM and IgG antibodies to SARS-CoV-2.
-Subsequently, several additional tests that can detect SARS-CoV-2 antibodies have received EUAs (https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizations#covid19ivd).
-It is not clear whether these assays test for neutralizing antibodies or if neutralizing antibodies are sufficient for control of infection; T cell responses may also be needed.
-The length of time that IgM and IgG antibodies to SARS-CoV-2 persist post-infection also remains unclear.
-It is likely that some patients with mild infection do not mount adequate antibody responses for long-term protection from reinfection.
+Subsequently, many additional tests that can detect SARS-CoV-2 antibodies have received EUAs (https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizations#covid19ivd).
+It is not clear whether these assays test for neutralizing antibodies.
 Importantly, because most of these assays are not standardized, the results should be interpreted with caution.
 Certain assays show cross-reactivity with common human coronaviruses, and most are insensitive early in the course of mild disease.

 Currently, an unstandardized combination of clinical findings in conjunction with nucleic acid tests are used to make the diagnosis of COVID-19, recognizing that the wide spectrum of clinical findings and the false reassurance of assays are not fully sensitive or specific.
-Unfortunately, at this time, the consensus, including that from a Cochrane Database of Systematic Reviews, is that serologic assays should not be used in point-of-care settings.
-Assays should not be used to determine back-to-work status.
-In the clinical examination room, commercial assays can be used to determine if a person has had past COVID-19 illness, and the assays show public health utility in serosurveys.
+At this time, the consensus, including that from a Cochrane Review, is that serologic assays should not be used in point-of-care settings and should not be used to determine back-to-work status.
+In the clinical setting, commercial serologic assays can be used to determine if a person has had past COVID-19, and these assays show public health utility in serosurveys.